dmg9626/dmg9626.github.io/blog/thomas-bluesmobile.md

     <iframe width="720" height="auto" src="https://www.youtube-nocookie.com/embed/QTOg4aYGtdY?start=7" frameborder="0" allow="autoplay; encrypted-media; picture-in-picture" allowfullscreen></iframe>
 </div>

 I'm very proud of what I came out with!
-This was an interesting look into the aniamtion pipeline, and it's always nice to understand a new facet of how things are made.
-I have a newfound appreciation for the work done by my 3D colleagues going forward!
+This was an interesting look into the 3D animation pipeline, and it's always nice to have a further understanding of how things are made.
+I now have a much stronger appreciation of the work done by my 3D colleagues!

-*closing note: I am tempted to re-render this whole project with sunglasses on each train so they match the source material*
+*closing note: I am tempted to re-render the animation with sunglasses and hats on each train*